Isharathilina/IOT-Auto-Light-off-and-power-saver/README.md

 * MQTT

 # Peoject Discription
-This project for autocratically off home lights when not detect human activities. </br>
+This project is automatically off home lights form not detect human activities. </br>
-Human activities detect by Using LDRs </br>
-It also can monitor current situation using cloud MQTT web socket
+It also can monitor the current situation using cloud MQTT web socket